maxtkc/mvths-wiki/docs/014-serial-communication.rst

 Reading Data
 ------------

 Using the serial command you will send data (numbers and text) from your microcontroller to your computer.
-Serial data must be tranmitted at a specific speed or `baud rate <https://docs.google.com/document/d/1BmZbXzxnD2j17QToSZ9jeZmnP7burwfksfQq2v4zu-Y/edit#bookmark=id.akrmhbnr74pi>`__.
-The baud is named for Jean-Maurice-Emile
-Baudot and is measured is bits per second (bps).
+Serial data must be tranmitted at a specific speed or baudrate.
+The baud is named for Jean-Maurice-Emile Baudot and is measured is bits per second (bps).
+The default baudrate in Arduino IDE is 9600 bps.
 The computer must also be set up to receive the serial data at the same baud rate.

 Exercise:
 ~~~~~~~~~

-1. Use the following command to set up the serial port on your
-microcontroller and set the transmission rate to 9600 bps.
-This
-command only needs to be run once in your code so where should
-you put it?
+1. Use the following command to set up the serial port on your microcontroller and set the transmission rate to 9600 bps.
+This command only needs to be run once in your code so where should you put it?

 .. code-block:: c

    Serial.begin(9600);

-2. Use the following command to send the word "cat" to your terminal
+2. Use the following command to send the word "cat" to your terminal window.
-   window.
 This command also only needs to be run once.

 .. code-block:: c